abenz1267/derpvis/README.md

 -a <folder> adds a given folder
 -l lists all folders
 -r <index> removes a given folder
+-p will attempt to push all changes in all repositories.
+Will ask for commit message individually.
 ```

 Folders will be kept in sync with the possible environment variable as the source of truth.